 Lower energy costs

-One of the most practical reasons to opt into Florida solar power is that, over the life of the panels, the kilowatt-hours of electricity they produce are much cheaper.
-The upfront cost may seem daunting, but installing Florida solar power means you’ll generate your own electricity at no cost after your payback period.
-Considering the average electricity rate for traditional power in Florida, those who invest in home solar panels can save more than $900 a year in energy costs.
+Over the life of the solar panels, the kilowatt-hours of electricity the system produces will likely be cheaper than the future cost of energy.
+Installing Florida solar panels allows you to generate your own electricity at essentially no cost after your payback period.
+Those who invest in home solar panels can save more than $900 a year in energy costs versus the average electricity rate for traditional power in Florida.

 Increased independence from the power grid

 Any time a power outage from a Florida hurricane leaves you without electricity, it’s tempting to become more energy independent.
-Many turn to Florida solar panels, especially those that have a solar battery installed, because it lowers their reliance on the power grid in order to have electricity.
-Surges in demand on the grid won’t impact your electric rates on your personal solar panel costs, and issues with the power supply will have less of an impact on your home system.
+Florida solar panels owners who have a solar battery installed can still power crucial appliances during a temporary outage.
+Therefore, issues with the power supply will have a less immediate impact on your home system.
+Additionally, surges in demand on the grid won’t impact your electricity rates because of your fixed solar panel costs.

-Many Floridians also want to have a positive impact on their environment.
-Solar panels are one way to reduce your environmental footprint, since your home is one of the places where you can have the most impact as an individual.
-Clean energy doesn’t emit carbon dioxide into the atmosphere, allowing you to reduce the greenhouse gas emissions that you create in a given year, all while saving on your electric bills long-term.
+Many Floridians also want to positively impact their environment, and that is a large benefit of how solar works.
+Solar panels reduce your environmental footprint since your home is one of the places where you can have the most impact as an individual.
+Renewable solar energy doesn’t emit carbon dioxide into the atmosphere, allowing you to reduce the greenhouse gas emissions you create in a given year while saving on your electric bills long-term.

 Should I buy or lease my solar panels in Florida?

-Buying solar panels outright, on the other hand, requires an initial financing choice: you’ll either need to search for a solar loan or pay upfront for the panels.
-Once you have made your purchase, however, every year that you use your solar panels moves you towards a return on your investment.
+On the other hand, buying solar panels outright requires an initial financing choice: you’ll need to search for a solar loan or pay upfront for the panels.
+However, once you have made your purchase, every year that you use your solar panels moves you towards a return on your solar investment.
 Many people experience a return on investment within 10 years.
 And for those who sell their homes, the increase in resale value is normally around $15,000.

 A third solar option that many communities are starting to offer is the chance to invest in a large offsite solar facility through a community solar program.
-Depending on the structure of the program, you may be able to secure a very competitive green energy rate for solar without having the upfront costs of a solar system on your own roof.
+Depending on the program’s structure, you may be able to secure a competitive green energy rate for solar without having the upfront costs of a solar system on your roof.
+Find out if community solar is available in your area here.

 Important solar installation factors to consider in Florida

 While Florida is known for sunny skies, it’s not without its cloudy days.
-Solar panels can still generate electricity on rainy and cloudy days.
-These days just produce a lower output, meaning they will not generate as much electricity.
-However, if your home is shaded by trees or never receives much sun, that will impact your solar installation’s effectiveness and the length of its payback period.
+However, solar panels can still generate electricity on rainy and cloudy days.
+Solar panels even work during the winter months.
+Overcast days may produce lower output, meaning they will not generate as much electricity, but sunny summer days will increase your solar generation.
+If your home is heavily shaded by trees or other obstacles, that will impact your solar installation’s effectiveness year-round,

-The state, age, and angle of your roof can also impact efficiency.
-By reading up on what makes solar panels work well, you can determine whether your home’s roof is a good candidate for solar panels in Florida.
+Your roof’s condition, age, and angle can also impact efficiency.
+Your solar installer will assess the viability of your home for solar panels to determine whether your home’s roof is a good candidate for solar panels in Florida.

-Lastly, HOAs and neighborhood associations may have an approval process or regulations regarding solar panels, so go through all the appropriate channels before initiating this investment.
+Lastly, HOAs and neighborhood associations may have an approval process or regulations regarding solar panels.
+Your solar installer can help you consult all the appropriate channels before moving forward with this investment.

 Florida solar power FAQs